dottydaily/Very-Basic-Compose-State/app/src/main/java/com/example/verybasiccomposestate/sessionoutline/outline.md

 ## Example

 - Card view
 - Car animation.
-(Sneak peak of how to do an Animation in Compose)
+(Sneak peak of how to do an Animation in Compose) (CarAnimation.kt)
 - Extra : State hosting in ViewModel
+- Extra : Convert LiveData to State.